(Pocket-lint) - Thinking about your digital legacy after you die is something most people are starting to do, no matter how morbid it sounds.

-Facebook is one of the few services available that have an established way of dealing with account management in the event of a user's death.
-The idea is that Facebook user can set an executor of sorts, officially known as a legacy contact, who will have limited access to their account.
+Facebook is one of the few services available that have an established way of dealing with account management in the event of a user's death, though Apple also offer it.
+The idea is that a Facebook user can set an executor of sorts, officially known as a legacy contact, who will have limited access to their account.
 This will allow them to tie up the account and leave it there as a memorial of the person's life.

 So, how do you ready your account for that inevitable day?
 And what will happen when it's set to go?
 Here's what you need to know.